satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

     // Users collection
     match /users/{userId} {
-      // Anyone authenticated can read user documents (needed for login) allow read: if isAuthenticated();
+      // Anyone can read user documents (needed for setup page and login) allow read: if true;

       // Users can only create their own document (registration) allow create: if isAuthenticated() && request.auth.uid == userId;